by Latin America Specialist, Michael M.

-The most popular snorkeling destination is Shark Ray Alley where rays and nurse sharks will dip and dodge in between snorkelers.
+The most popular snorkelling destination is Shark Ray Alley where rays and nurse sharks will dip and dodge in between snorkellers.
 If you are looking for smaller crowds, be sure to head to Mexico Rocks.
-A lesser known snorkeling spot that will still allow for rays, green sea turtles, barracuda, beautiful coral and more.
+A lesser known snorkelling spot that will still allow for rays, green sea turtles, barracuda, beautiful coral and more.

 San Pedro is home to numerous diving shops, which serve as gateway to some of the best diving in the world.
 There is quite a range of diving, from shallow inside the reef, to numerous spots deeper just outside the barrier reef, to even a full day trip to the famous blue hole.

 One popular excursion that I recommend is the Blue Hole Three Tank Dive.
 This is a full day trip that will take you to some of the most pristine underwater sites.
 This includes a stop at Blue Hole — a 1,000 foot coral reef that drops into a deep cavern filled with incredible natural formations.
 You’ll see many fish swim right by you.

 Culture and history

 If you are interested in Maya Culture, a visit to the Cayo District is not to be missed.
 There, you can visit the temples of Xunantunich or the largest within Belize, Caracol, which is famous for overcoming the great city of Tikal in Guatemala.